-During this stage of the development, a toddler learns to socialize.
-The child also learns the language, autonomy, and the ability to adopt to the environment.
+During this stage of development, a toddler learns to socialize.
+The child also learns the language, autonomy, and the ability to adapt to the environment.
 The child’s thinking pattern also changes making him able to perceive size, space, distance, and volume.
-A child who enjoys freedom to choose or exercise autonomy may grow with confidence and sense of self-reliance.
+A child who enjoys the freedom to choose or exercise autonomy may grow with confidence and a sense of self-reliance.

 3. Middle Childhood

 The middle childhood happens between six to eleven years old.
 A child had already experienced and learned many things from his social interactions in school.
 A child also equipped with new academic skills and social comparisons.
 In this stage, a child also learns to compare himself with others resulting in self-discoveries.
 However, a child may also develop a sense of inadequacy when discovered that his peers are better than him.